mclueppers/hockeypuck/contrib/docker-compose/testswarm/README.md

 To set up a fresh environment, cd into this directory and run `make clean`.

 To start the environment for a particular scenario `[N]`, run `make scenario[N]`.
-You should wait *at least five minutes* for the environment to fully stabilise before running the tests.
+You should wait *at least 60s* for the environment to fully stabilise before running the tests.

 To perform the tests, run `make test`.